 Are you new to the nation's capital?
-If so, welcome!
-Were you born and raised in Washington, D.C. and want to do some comparison shopping on auto insurance rates?
+If so, welcome to the District!
+Were you born and raised in Washington DC and want to do some comparison shopping on auto insurance rates?
 Maybe you recently bought a car in DC for the first time and are interested in a GEICO auto insurance policy.

-Whatever your reason may be, you will want to explore the Washington, D.C. car insurance options that are available to you.
-Please review the information below as you find DC auto insurance coverage that fits you best.
-You can start your Washington, D.C. car insurance quote online or call us at 1-800-947-AUTO (2886).
+Whatever your reason may be, you will want to explore the Washington DC car insurance options that are available to you.
+Please review the information below as you find the DC auto insurance coverage that fits you best.
+You can start your car insurance quote online or call us at (800) 947-AUTO (2886).

-- The Compulsory/No-Fault Motor Vehicle Insurance act requires drivers to have valid Washington, D.C. insurance in order to register or renew the registration on their vehicles.
-The insurance must be maintained the entire the time the car is registered.
+- The Compulsory/No-Fault Motor Vehicle Insurance act requires drivers to have valid Washington DC insurance in order to register or renew the registration on their vehicles.
+The insurance must be maintained the entire time the car is registered.
 Drivers may be fined for not having insurance on their vehicles.

-- Washington D.C. drivers must carry their proof of insurance at all times.
+- Drivers in Washington DC must carry their proof of insurance at all times.
 If stopped by a police officer, drivers may be asked not only for their license and registration, but also their insurance card.
 Failure to provide proof of insurance may result in a fine.

 A full license (with conditions) may be obtained once a driver turns 17, has held a provisional license for six months and has completed at least 10 hours of supervised night driving.
 Drivers under 18 may only have two passengers under 21 with them unless the passengers are siblings.
 Restricted driving hours are the same as those for provisional driver's license holders.
 These restrictions are lifted once the driver turns 18.